phoenix172/ArctisVoiceMeeterControl/README.md

 ![image](screenshots/2.png)

 ## Attributions
-The following repos were used in the making of this app:
+The works of the following creators were used in the making of this app:

 [@A-tG](https://github.com/A-tG): https://github.com/A-tG/Voicemeeter-Remote-API-dll-dynamic-wrapper